david-pellissier/SYM-Labo-3-Environnement/README.md

 Authors : Pellissier David, Ruckstuhl Michael and Sauge Ryan

 This Android lab focuses on barcodes, NFC tags and iBeacons.
+A report, in French, is available here: [labo03-rapport.pdf](./labo03-rapport.pdf)

 1) Develop an application whose access is secured by the combination of a login/password and an appropriate NFC tag ;